eosdis-nasa/earthdata-pub-forms/autodocs/components/Daacs.md

 # Daacs

-This Daacs component gets DAAC data and displays abbreviations as a radio selection On selection displays a link to the selected DAAC website, description and a 'Next Button' is displayed to allow users more info and to move on.
+This Daacs component gets DAAC data and displays abbreviations as a radio selection On selection displays a link to the selected DAAC website, description and a 'Select Button' is displayed to allow users more info and to move on.

 ## Props